-A third pattern uses a single \emph{subgoal image} as the interface, paired with a goal-conditioned policy that executes short-horizon actions to reduce visual mismatch.
-By iterating subgoal prediction and goal-reaching, these methods compose long-horizon behaviors from repeated short-horizon segments, with replanning occurring naturally at each subgoal.
+A third pattern uses \emph{visual subgoals} as the interface, paired with a goal-conditioned policy that executes short-horizon actions to reduce visual mismatch.
+These subgoals may be single RGB images or ordered RGB-D subgoal sequences, but in both cases the controller treats them as intermediate visual targets rather than dense frame-by-frame rollouts.
+By iterating subgoal prediction, goal-reaching, and replanning, these methods compose long-horizon behaviors from repeated short-horizon segments.

 \paragraph{SuSIE~\citep{susie_2023}.} SuSIE uses a \emph{single subgoal image} as the explicit interface: a high-level planner proposes an intermediate visual target from the current observation and a language command, and a separate goal-conditioned policy executes short-horizon actions to reach it in a repeated predict-then-reach loop.
 The planner is implemented by fine-tuning an Internet-pretrained image-editing diffusion model (e.g., InstructPix2Pix~\citep{InstructPix2Pix_2023}) on a mixture of human videos and robot rollouts so that it outputs a hypothetical future observation a few steps ahead.
 Grounding is provided by a low-level goal-conditioned policy trained on robot data to move the scene toward a given goal image; at test time, SuSIE alternates between generating a new subgoal and executing the controller to compose long-horizon behaviors.
 The interface is human-inspectable and modular, but the approach relies on subgoals being reachable within the controller's horizon; unrealistic edits or large visual jumps can break the composition.